srozemuller/rozemuller_blog/content/blog/2022-11-12-the-endpoint-security-train-introduction/index.md

 ![see-plan-act-monitor.png](see-plan-act-monitor.png)

 To keep sight, I divided the environment into three parts, aka IAM.
-- Azure AD: All that has to do with authentication and authorization.
+- Entra ID: All that has to do with authentication and authorization.
 (MFA, Passwordless, CA policies)
 - Azure: Azure-related components like AVD and to store logs at Log Analytics
 - M365: Microsoft Intune, security baselines, compliance policies and more.